Severyn Ashkenazy: Personal life

 He has a son, Sev Aszkenazy, who is a real estate developer in San Fernando, California.
 Whilst a UCLA student in 1960, Ashkenazy was involved with a Mexican American woman and left before the baby was born.
 His mother slightly changed the surname and brought him up as a Catholic.
 He finally met his father when he was in his 20s, and worked for him for six years, before starting Pueblo Contracting and Aszkenazy Development in San Fernando.

-His son, Stefan Ashkenazy, was married to the Kazakh-Russian businesswoman and socialite Goga Ashkenazi from 2003–2007, and they have a son, Adam.
+His son, Stefan Ashkenazy, was married to the Kazakh businesswoman and socialite Goga Ashkenazi from 2003 to 2007, and they have a son, Adam.